pg-monz/pg_monz/_includes/README-en.md

 |PostgreSQL|9.2 or later|
 |pgpool-II|3.4.0 or later|

+Since bc command is executed in pg_monz backend scripts, bc command must be installed on the monitoring target server.

 ## Process flow {#flow}

 pg_monz v2.0 execute monitoring process under the following process flow.